smattymatty/mathew-storm-site/blog_content/Artificial_Intelligence/vibe Coding vs AI Assisted Engineering.md

 ### Values-Driven Development

-Before any technical decision, should come a values check.
+Before any technical decision, there should be a values check.
 The [80-20 Human in the Loop community](https://github.com/80-20-Human-In-The-Loop/Community/wiki/Community-Values) calls this the "values filter": every AI suggestion passes through your core principles before acceptance.

 Their triangle of wisdom, integrity, and compassion isn't abstract philosophy.
 It's a practical framework: Does this preserve understanding (wisdom)?
 Can we own the outcomes (integrity)?
 Does this respect users' humanity (compassion)?